Journey

 After HS graduation, Charlotte announced her arrival on the national stage by scoring the OT game winner and being named MVP of the Under Armour Senior All-America Game in July 2017.

+She played her first two college seasons at Duke.
 Then, in June 2019 she made the difficult decision to transfer colleges.

 Charlotte quickly determined that the Boston College coaches, team, culture and winning tradition were the perfect fit for her.